 The system used is the same one that has been used for centuries in Morocco: hides are soaked in vessels of cow urine and water before being picked and laid out to dry.
 The hides are then placed in vats of diluted pigeon (how shall I put this nicely?) crap to be softened before being dyed.
 The Fez tanneries are a nod to tradition and the old way of doing things; it’s a sentiment that seems to reverberate around the city of Fez where all crafts are made by hand.
 Fez is considered the medieval capital of Morocco and regarded in the Arab world as the best preserved old city.

-Casablanca is the largest city in Morocco and is home to the 7th largest mosque in the world, the King Hassan II.
+Casablanca is the largest city in Morocco and is home to the seventh largest mosque in the world, the King Hassan II.
 The mosque is positively regal as it sits on a cliff positioned right above the crashing grey-blue waves of the Atlantic Ocean.
 Intricate designs and colorful mosaics adorn the exterior of the mosque while marble columns and extravagant chandeliers make up the interior.
 Hauntingly beautiful calls to prayer ring out over Casablanca multiple times a day as locals gather by the hundreds to kneel in prayer and gratitude.
-Most European and U.S. travelers will find that Casablanca is already built into their itineraries as most Morocco bound flights connect through the port city.
+Most European and American travelers will find that Casablanca is already built into their itineraries as most Morocco bound flights connect through the port city.

-Merzouga is the last frontier of civilization before the Sahara Desert.
+Merzouga is the last frontier of civilisation before the desert.
 The buildings are made of clay and straw to absorb the oppressive heat and the town feels vaguely deserted and monochrome, like the scene from an old Western film.
 Travelers arriving in Merzouga usually come for one reason: to ride camels out into the desert and pass the night at a Berber desert camp.
 The Berbers are an indigenous group native to North Africa and are a Moroccan pre-Arab culture that has ruled unperturbed and unconquered for hundreds of years in this region.

-To reach Merzouga, most visitors will come either through Rissani by way of an overnight bus from Fez ($11 USD) or fly directly into Errachidia, just a two hour drive away.
+To reach Merzouga, most visitors will come either through Rissani by way of an overnight bus from Fez or fly directly into Errachidia, just a two hour drive away.
 It is advised to book a group excursion into the Sahara as scam artists in Merzouga can offer rides to hotels or out of the way spots, charging their passengers triple the price.

-The Kasbah les Oudaias in Rabat recalls the whitewashed walls and bright blue colors so reminiscent of Santorini.
+The Kasbah les Oudaias in Rabat recalls the whitewashed walls and bright blue colours reminiscent of Santorini.
 Standing tall, it is a former military fort that once was home to soldiers tasked with protecting Rabat (which literally translates in Arabic to “fortified place”).
 The Kasbah is one of the main attractions in Rabat and houses a beautiful botanical garden with exotic flowers and plants thriving amongst tiled mosaic.
 Within the Kasbah les Oudaias rests an amazing cafe – the only one within the walls that can’t be missed – that overlooks the ocean and serves up traditional Moroccan mint tea and pastries.

 Ten days after arriving in Marrakech I found myself back in the Jemaa el-Fnaa square in front of the twisting paths of the famed medina.
 Everything about the scene was the same – the snake charmers I had expected, the henna artists I had imagined, the souks I had dreamt of – yet I was different.
 Having traveled around the country, I wasn’t as enamored with Marrakech as I had first been.